robskillington/promql-what-you-see/README.md

 # PromQL Learning Quiz 📊

+> **🤖 Note:** This application was vibe-coded with AI assistance, with primarily just a few prompts to test this concept.

 An interactive React application designed to help you master Prometheus Query Language (PromQL) through hands-on practice with real-time charts and progressive difficulty levels.

 ## Features ✨